West Harbour GO Station: Service

 GO bus route 18K connects with select train arrivals, with service to Brock University via St. Catharines station.
 The station is also served by Hamilton Street Railway (HSR) bus routes 4 Waterfront and 20 A-Line Express on James Street North.

 Future

-Rail tracks past Burlington GO Station are owned by CN Rail.
-This has added a greater degree of uncertainty to passenger rail expansion as all service changes need approval by CN who operate freight rail along the same corridor.
-Infrastructure upgrades completed in 2020 at the Hamilton Junction have relieved a bottleneck and allowed the introduction of all-day hourly passenger rail service to the station.

 As part of the Province's GO Expansion program, the Lakeshore West corridor will be electrified between Union Station and Burlington allowing the operation of electric trains at frequencies of 15 minutes or better all day.
 Electrification beyond Burlington toward Hamilton is not planned and was excluded from the GO Expansion environmental assessment completed in 2017.
 Instead, diesel trains will continue to serve West Harbour at a peak period frequency of 30 minutes and the current 60 minute frequency off peak and weekends between Confederation GO Station and Union Station.

-Currently, West Harbour GO Station has two stub-ended tracks with platforms on the south side the mainline.
-Trains traveling between Toronto and Niagara Falls must reverse either in or out of the station, a maneuver that adds 20 minutes to the schedule.
-In order to eliminate this 20-minute maneuver, Metrolinx plans to extend the stub tracks to reconnect with the mainline east of the station.
-This would facilitate service to the future Confederation GO Station and to Niagara Falls station.